An extra boost where it’s needed most

 When the Sister Islands Association began sponsoring sign language workshops in 2008, some of the deaf students and their families got their first introduction to Nicaraguan Sign Language, a rich, distinct system for communicating.

-Our efforts began during the 1990s, when we received a request from Ometepe for Braille typewriters and paper, which we were able to provide with help from a group of vision-impaired people on Bainbridge Island.
-In November 2005, Sister Islands Trustee Dale Spoor led the first of several delegations focusing on children with special needs.
-Beth Schoenberg, a teacher of American Sign Language interpreters, motivated the delegation to meet with a group of deaf students, their parents, and the special education teacher on Ometepe, Marcos Cordoncillo.
-At the families’ request, Sister Islands sponsored a month-long series of classes in Nicaraguan Sign Language (NSL) led by two teachers from the school for the deaf in Bluefields, Nicaragua.
-For the first time, some students and their families realized that they could learn to communicate using NSL.
+In 2005, Dale Spoor led the first of several delegations focusing on children with special needs.
+Along with Beth Schoenberg, a teacher of American Sign Language interpreters, the delegation met on Ometepe with a group of deaf students, their parents, and Marcos Cordoncillo, the special education teacher.
+The result was a series of month-long classes in Nicaraguan Sign Language (NSL) led by two teachers from the school for the deaf in Bluefields, Nicaragua.
+For the first time, some students and their families communicated using NSL.

-Programs for deaf students
+Continuing programs for deaf students

 Daphne, a teacher at a school for the deaf in Bluefields, on the east coast of Nicaragua, helped teach some of the sign language workshops.